 We will also cover ways to accomplish all required block measurements and dimensional calculations in order to create a plan for reaching our power and reliability goals.

-Once the bare block has been covered, we will perform (both in the classroom and engine shop) the measurement and documentation of all engine components and give special consideration to any modification to those parts before we assemble them.
+Once the bare block has been covered, we will perform (both in the classroom and engine shop) the measurement and documentation of engine components and give special consideration to any modification to those parts before we assemble them.

-For example: in certain scenarios we may decide to reduce the diameter and or narrow our connecting rod bearings or camshaft bearings and we’ll discuss how and why to do so during the course.
+For example: in certain scenarios we may decide to reduce the diameter and narrow our connecting rod bearings or camshaft bearings and we’ll discuss how and why to do so during the course.

-As we begin to perform the assembly of the engine we will discuss engine fastener technology and theory and compare methods of ensuring our fasteners are up to the task we’ve selected them for.
+We will discuss engine fastener technology and theory and compare methods of ensuring our fasteners are up to the task we’ve selected them for.

 Students will have an opportunity to take photos with their class engine and will receive a certificate of course completion before we wrap up and answer and final questions.